jaybora/volkswagen_carnet_domoticz/README.md

-# Volkswagen CarNet client for domoticz
+# Volkswagen We Connect client for domoticz
-A Volkswagen CarNet Python client for Domoticz which can collect status from Volkswagen CarNet service and update Domoticz Virtual sensors and switches.
+A Volkswagen We Connect Python client for Domoticz which can collect status from Volkswagen We Connect service and update Domoticz Virtual sensors and switches.

-## CarNet status
+## We Connect status
 The following information can be retrieved from CarNet:
 * Next service inspection
 * ODO Meter